mskuta/x/README.md

   Dump values from an XML document by using an XPath expression.

+* `purge-maven-repo.py`

+  Delete the oldest releases from a Maven "groupId/artifactId" directory.

 * `rirccfilter.gawk`

   Extract IP ranges per country from RIR datasets.